femto-email/client/readme.md

 ### Functionality

-- [ ] Allow people to use the service online.
+- [ ] Allow people to use the service online. (major parts: db, page changes)
-- [ ] List folders from an account.
+- [x] List folders from an account.
 - [x] List emails from an account (one inbox at a time at the moment).
 - [ ] Add an account/edit an account.
 - [ ] Send emails via SMTP.